Blog • August 18, 2025

 Requirements for Filing

-Given the complexities of the bankruptcy process, we strongly encourage retention of a lawyer after reviewing this bankruptcy guide.
+Given the complexities of the bankruptcy process, it’s strongly encouraged to consult a lawyer after reviewing this bankruptcy guide.
 To help with business planning, however, here are the requirements for filing each type of bankruptcy:

 Chapter 7: